University of Bayreuth

-The University of Bayreuth (originally called in German Universität Bayreuth) is a public research university founded in 1975 as a campus university situated in Bayreuth, Germany.
+The University of Bayreuth (German: Universität Bayreuth) is a public research university located in Bayreuth, Germany.
+It is one of the youngest German universities.
 It is broadly organized into seven undergraduate and graduate faculties, with each faculty defining its own admission standards and academic programs in near autonomy.

 The university offers several interdisciplinary courses such as Global Change Ecology, Theatre and Media Studies, and Health Economics.
-Despite the worsening performance in recent years, the university has been ranked in relatively high positions for a local university.
-THE ranked in the first 500, QS in 520, and CWUR in 616.
 It is a member of the Elite Network of Bavaria (Elitenetzwerk Bayern), an educational policy concept of Bavaria for the promotion of gifted pupils and students in the higher education sector.